Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 1 A type of filling system; operates by mechanical ink-sac squeeze.
 A metal pressure bar, attached to a rotating knob at the end of the barrel, squeezes the sac by grasping and twisting it (U.S. Patent No 1,954,952, issued to Edward Stephen Sears on April 17, 1934).
 View filling instructions here.
 2 A series of Swan pen models using the Leverless filling system, produced by Mabie Todd & Co., in England.
 Illustrated here is a 1930s celluloid Swan Leverless pen.
 A postwar Swan model called a Leverless is essentially a cleverly implemented button-filler internally (U.S. Patent No 2,579,343, issued to Edward Stephen Sears on December 18, 1951), with the knob actuating a helical cam to push on the end of the pressure bar’s spring.
 See also button.

 |lever ring||See snap ring.|

 Wahl’s name for a variant of the lever filler that the company used on Doric pens.
-The filling mechanism is ordinary; the section is assembled from two screwed-together pieces, the visible portion of hard rubber and the concealed portion of clear celluloid.
+The filling mechanism is ordinary; the section (shown below) is assembled from two screwed-together pieces, the visible portion of hard rubber and the concealed portion of clear celluloid.
 The clear part lines up with a clear region of the barrel (just above the threads) to provide a visible ink supply.
 With two layers of celluloid, the visual area is now frequently too deeply ambered to be usable.